exercism/v3/languages/go/exercises/concept/booleans/.docs/instructions.md

 ## 4. Check if the prisoner can be freed

 Define the `CanFreePrisoner()` function that takes four boolean values.
 The first three parameters indicate if the knight, archer and the prisoner, respectively, are awake.
 The last parameter indicates if Annalyn's pet dog is present.
-The method returns `true` if the prisoner can be freed based on the state of the three characters and Annalyn's pet dog presence.
+The function returns `true` if the prisoner can be freed based on the state of the three characters and Annalyn's pet dog presence.
 Otherwise, it returns `false`:

 ```go
 const knightIsAwake = false;